opensourcedesign/opensourcedesign.github.io/content/jobs/2024-07-07-ux-ui-review-of-antennapod-player-screen-to-fit-more-features.md

 org_url: 'https://antennapod.org'
 title: UX/UI review of AntennaPod player screen (to fit more features)
 slug: ux-ui-review-of-antennapod-player-screen-to-fit-more-features
-role: '''Interaction design'', ''UX study'''
+role: Interaction design, UX study
 compensation: gratis
 deliverables: >-
   Wireframes (or mock-ups) of the player screen and its associated